UNOsan118/Future-Engineers-2023/README.md

 The `raspi` directory contains the program that is executed when the RaspberryPi is started.
 In the Obstacle competition, the contents of this directory are exactly the same as the `final` - `raspi` directory.
 Scattered throughout each directory, the `results` directory contains the video footage of the scenery captured by the camera after the car has actually driven.

-Both folders contain a large number of python files, but

-Only `color_avoid_wideangle.py` in the `raspi` folder and `main.py` in the `spike` folder are executed at the start of the competition
+Both folders contain a large number of python files, but only `color_avoid_wideangle.py` in the `raspi` folder and `main.py` in the `spike` folder are executed at the start of the competition
 Other files are imported as modules from the tuning program and the main program.

 ***